-Solid, tactile and exquisitely crafted from wood layered with gesso, precious metal leaf and delicate oil glazes, these highly collectable gilded blocks are small in scale but large in symbolic meaning and presence.
+Solid, tactile and exquisitely crafted from wood layered with gesso, precious metal leaf and delicate oil glazes, these highly collectable gilded blocks are small in scale but large in meaning and presence.
 They take direct inspiration from years of historical commission work and hark back to the contemplative devotional works of mediaeval times.
 The blocks recently featured in an article in the Evening Standard.

 Sarah has many years’ experience running art workshops, activities and events for a range of age groups.
 She knows first hand that art enhances lives and that engaging in an artistic activity can have a tremendous impact on health and well-being.
 Her particular interest is working to bring these benefits to older people and disadvantaged young people.